prasanna7401/Terraform_Best_Practice_Examples/10 - vault (secret server)/README.md

+Vault - Terraform Secret Server deployment process and usage in code.

 Uses:
 - You can the Vault server to store important key-value pairs in a server and reference it as a backend in your configuration code.
 - As a good practice, regularly take snapshots of your vault.